About Hydrogenics and Hydrogen Technology

 Hydrogen fuel cell power generators for:

-- Transportation such as urban transit buses, commercial fleets and utility vehicles
+- Transportation such as trucks, urban transit buses, commercial fleets and utility vehicles

-- Large and small stationary applications such as backup power for hospitals, emergency services, data centers, corporate and production facilities, telecommunication and small commercial buildings,
+- Stationary applications such for continuous and backup power for hospitals, emergency services, data centers, corporate and production facilities, telecommunication and small commercial buildings,

 - Free standing electrical power plants and UPS systems (uninterruptible power supply)